-Helene Keeley, Acting Director of Delaware State Lottery, and Richard Geisenberger, Secretary of Finance, State of Delaware Dover, Delaware
+Helene Keeley, Director of Delaware State Lottery, and Richard Geisenberger, Secretary of Finance, State of Delaware Dover, Delaware

-Report on the Audit of the Financial Statements
+Report on the Audit of the Financial Statements Opinions

-Opinions

-We have audited the accompanying financial statements of the Delaware State Lottery (the Lottery), an enterprise fund of the State of Delaware, as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Lottery's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Delaware State Lottery (the Lottery), an enterprise fund of the State of Delaware, as of and for the year ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Lottery's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Lottery, as of June 30, 2022 and 2021, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Lottery, as of June 30, 2023 and 2022, and the respective changes in financial position, and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.